Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 For a quieter escape, we'll take you to Kibune Shrine, where you can walk up the lantern-lit path surrounded by autumn leaves away from the crowds.

-Base yourself in Gion and take a relaxed evening walk to see the autumn lights at Kiyomizu-dera and Kodai-ji.
+Base yourself in Gion and take a relaxed evening walk to see the autumn illuminations at Kiyomizu-dera and Kodai-ji.

 Check more details on Kyoto Fall Foliage 2025